 We need to deal with contract issues, terms, pricing, discounts, timeline and everything else to make sure the client gets what they need when they need it.
-So, if this isn’t happening we need to find out why because the longer the interactions span and the less frequent they are, the less likely the deal is to close.
+If this isn’t happening, we need to find out why — because the longer the interactions span and the less frequent they are, the less likely the deal is to close.

 Here are a few tips to help ensure the clock doesn’t kill your deals or that you at least find out as early as possible before wasting too much time:

-1) Set the communication expectations with the client up front.
+1) Set the communication expectations with the client upfront.

 2) Ask if they are ok with telling you “no.”

 I wrote a whole blog post on this previously that you can read here.
-The summary of it is to ask the client up front if they are ok with telling you “no” if at some point in the sales process it becomes obvious they’re moving in a different direction.
+The summary of it is to ask the client upfront if they are ok with telling you “no” if at some point in the sales process it becomes obvious they’re moving in a different direction.

-3) Summarize every meaningful conversation
+3) Summarize every meaningful conversation.

 The key with this is to make sure the client responds and confirms the accuracy of everything in the e-mail.
 If you do this for every call then you can hold them professionally accountable for what they are telling you, including timeline.

-4) Always make sure you get something in return for more time
+4) Always make sure you get something in return for more time.